D1533/pwn-attacks/README.md

 ## Pwn-Attacks

-A collection of binary exploitation attacks.
-The main idea is to create easy straighforward vulnerable binaries that show a specific topic and attack them.
+A set of intentionally vulnerable C programs demonstrating common binary exploitation techniques, along with build scripts and example exploits.
+The C code is deliberately minimal and straightforward to clearly illustrate each vulnerability.

 ### Ret2Win
 - [ret2win no pie](ret2win/no-pie)